 Who are your team members?

 BUBBL research is led by seven principal investigators (Constantin Coussios, Eleanor Stride, Robin Cleveland, Robert Carlisle, Mike Gray, Malavika Nour, and Dario Carugo) and conducted by approximately 50 postdoctoral and doctoral researchers.
-Our expanded clinical team includes focused ultrasound specialists Prof. Feng Wu and Mr. David Cranston, leading interventional radiologists Prof. Fergus Gleeson and Mr. Paul Lyon, leading oncologists Prof. Mark Middleton and Dr. Rachel Kerr, clinical academic anaesthetist Mr. Shaun Scott, and a number of clinical research fellows, including Ms. Laura Spiers and Mr. Jeffrey Rubasingham.
+Our expanded clinical team includes focused ultrasound specialists Prof. Feng Wu and Prof. David Cranston, leading interventional radiologists Prof. Fergus Gleeson and Mr. Paul Lyon, leading oncologists Prof. Mark Middleton and Dr. Rachel Kerr, clinical academic anaesthetist Mr. Shaun Scott, and a number of clinical research fellows, including Ms. Laura Spiers and Mr. Jeffrey Rubasingham.

 Who are your internal and external collaborators?